invertase/react-native-firebase/docs/database/quick-start.md

 ## Module usage

-Once installed, import the Cloud Functions package into your project:
+Once installed, import the Database package into your project:

 ```js
 import database from '@react-native-firebase/database';